Jean de Laforcade, Seigneur de La Fitte-Juson: Life and occupation

-Although he did not live to see it, his sons and their descendants were restored to their nobility with letters of rehabilitation issued by King Louis XIV of France on 11 July 1651 or 13 June 1655, that reestablished them "…in their ancient nobility…" and "…forgave them of the dérogeance committed by their father…".
+Although he did not live to see it, his sons and their descendants were restored to their nobility with letters of rehabilitation issued by King Louis XIV on 11 July 1651 or 13 June 1655, that reestablished them "…in their ancient nobility…" and "…forgave them of the dérogeance committed by their father…".
 Only one of his sons lived to see the registration in a judgment by the Court of Aids (the Court of Appeals) of Guyenne in Libourne on 27 March 1656 or 27 May 1656, but the descendants of at least two of his sons further continued the noble descendance.

 Gabriel O'Gilvy put forth that he was the son of Gaston de Forcade, who was born about 1480 in Orthez.
 Chaix d'Est-Ange and other authors, however, cast serious doubts on this claim, mainly because O'Gilvy did not provide any source citations to support his claim, and because of, what they considered as, an unforgivable age difference of about 75 years between the two births.
 Chaix d'Est-Ange felt that one or more generations were missing in between.
 Recent 21st century research confirms that two generations were, in fact, missing.
 And, there is new evidence to indicate that these missing generations descended instead from Raymond de Forcade, Gaston's youngest brother.